Last Updated on by

 Before heading to the outdoor store or getting online to make a purchase, here are a few key factors to consider that just might help you avoid a costly (and potentially painful!) process of trial and error.

 This all-time hikers’ favorite has enjoyed something of a revival in recent years thanks to brands such as Smartwool and Icebreaker, who have taken the once itchy staple churned out by grandmothers worldwide and given it a foot-friendly and performance-orientated makeover.
-Wool, and merino in particular, offers a great warmth-to-weight ratio, dries quickly (particularly in thinner, hot-weather socks), wicks moisture and breathes very well, and is far less likely to stink up as badly as synthetic fabrics and cotton.
+Wool, and merino in particular, offers a great warmth-to-weight ratio (ideal for warm weather or cooler mornings), dries quickly (particularly in thinner, hot-weather socks), wicks moisture and breathes very well, and is far less likely to stink up as badly as synthetic fabrics and cotton.

 While more prone to producing noxious odors following a hard day on the trails, modern synthetic socks have a lot going for them and are getting better by the year.
 Most importantly, they usually cost a lot less than what you can expect to pay for top merino products and are more likely to keep their elasticity and shape over time.